gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 To relay messages from IoT Hub to Azure SignalR Service I configured **"NewTemperatureEvent" function** with the **IoTHubTrigger** (which can be used with IoT Hub's built-in Event Hubs compatible endpoint).
 When a message is received from IoT Hub, Azure Functions does all the work for us and will execute our code and use the SignalR output binding to send messages to clients connected to Azure SignalR Service.
 You can broadcast messages to all clients, or you can send them to a subset of clients that are authenticated with a specific user ID or have been added to a specific group.
 Azure SignalR is a managed real-time messaging service in Azure that does this really well.
 We can integrate it with Azure Functions using an output binding.

+Azure Functions consumption plan is billed based on per-second resource consumption and executions.
+Consumption plan pricing includes a **monthly free** grant of **1 million requests** and **400,000 GB-s** of resource consumption per month per subscription in pay-as-you-go pricing across all function apps in that subscription.

 ### Simulator
 ...